azureprizm/TV_Renamer/README.md

 7. If IMDb data is unavailable, fall back to evenly spaced runtime splits.
 8. Optionally refine fallback split points with ffmpeg.
 9. Show the proposed split timestamps.
+10. In the GUI, allow timeline adjustment and optional ffmpeg frame preview around split boundaries.
-10. Ask for confirmation before splitting.
+11. Ask for confirmation before splitting.
-11. Rename and move each split episode sequentially.
+12. Rename and move each split episode sequentially.

 Example: